Share

 A bootstrap database for lost or abandoned societies.

-• Eridanus League, The - Text by Aaron Hamilton, updated by Steve Bowers
+• Eridanus League - Text by Aaron Hamilton, updated by Steve Bowers and The Astronomer 2024

-Early interstellar empire, informally aligned with the First Federation.
+Terragens' first interstellar polity, informally aligned with the First Federation.

 • Exploration, Interstellar - Text by Todd Drashner, with comments by Steve Bowers